imandradesign/product-type-ext/README.md

 # Squarespace Product Type Highlighter

-###### This is a Chrome browser extension that highlights products on a Squarespace Products Page to view their type when the extension is clicked / enabled.
+###### This is a Chrome browser extension that highlights products on a Squarespace Products Page to view their type and the count of each when the extension is clicked / enabled.

 ##### By Imandra Mckenzie, Ralph Daub, and Deb Margarella